NaoiseGaffney/BookRepository/README.md

 ![Section Divider: Technology and, Testing and Validation](documentation/section%20divider.png)

 ## Testing and Validation
 Business Driven Development aims to overcome the common mismatch between the Business and IT.
-BDD consists of a continuous cycle of Modeling -> Building -> Deploying -> Managing.
+BDD consists of a continuous cycle of Modelling -> Building -> Deploying -> Managing.
 Testing is a part of Building, through unit, integration, and regression testing.
 These tests won't validate the user experience in the form of user stories and use cases.
-Behavior Driven Development (BDD) is a branch of Test Driven Development (TDD).
+Behaviour Driven Development (BDD) is a branch of Test Driven Development (TDD).
 BDD uses human-readable descriptions of software user requirements as the basis for software tests.

 BDD Testing is performed manually, and automated using Selenium IDE.